Asset Publisher

 Policy Number: MP-623

-Latest Review Date: December 2022
+Latest Review Date: October 2023

-Category: Surgery
+Category: Surgical

 POLICY:

-- The stimulator is utilized in accordance with FDA guidelines and indications; AND
+• The stimulator is utilized in accordance with FDA guidelines and indications; and

-- There is objective evidence of pathology (e.g., electromyography), and
+• There is objective evidence of pathology (e.g., electromyography), and

-- Demonstration of pain relief with either a temporarily implanted electrode that precedes permanent implantation (revision or replacement of the pulse generator, electrodes or receiver does not require a trial) or for restorative neurostimulation, a palpable contraction of the multifidus muscle after electrode positioning is performed intraoperatively prior to permanent placement.
+• Demonstration of pain relief with either a temporarily implanted electrode that precedes permanent implantation (revision or replacement of the pulse generator, electrodes or receiver does not require a trial) or for restorative neurostimulation, a palpable contraction of the multifidus muscle after electrode positioning is performed intraoperatively prior to permanent placement.

 Peripheral nerve stimulation of the trunk or limbs does not meet medical criteria for coverage for the treatment of pain that does not meet the previously listed criteria.

-Please refer to Policy #328 ‘Spinal Cord and Dorsal Root Ganglion Stimulation’ for coverage information on spinal cord stimulation.
+• Please refer to Policy #328 ‘Spinal Cord and Dorsal Root Ganglion Stimulation’ for coverage information on spinal cord stimulation.

-Please refer to Policy # 375 ‘Transcutaneous Electrical Nerve Stimulation (TENS)’ for coverage information on TENS.
+• Please refer to Policy # 375 ‘Transcutaneous Electrical Nerve Stimulation (TENS)’ for coverage information on TENS.

-Please refer to Policy #406 ‘Percutaneous Electrical Nerve Stimulation Applications for coverage information on PENS, PNT, and PENFS.'
+• Please refer to Policy #406 ‘Percutaneous Electrical Nerve Stimulation Applications for coverage information on PENS, PNT, and PENFS.'

-Please refer to Policy # 411 ‘Peripheral Nerve Stimulation of the Head and Neck for Treatment of Pain’ for coverage information on the stimulation of occipital, infraorbital/supraorbital, and trigeminal nerves.
+• Please refer to Policy # 411 ‘Peripheral Nerve Stimulation of the Head and Neck for Treatment of Pain’ for coverage information on the stimulation of occipital, infraorbital/supraorbital, and trigeminal nerves.

-Please refer to Policy #526 ‘Peripheral Subcutaneous Field Stimulation’ for coverage information on stimulation of peripheral field.
+• Please refer to Policy #526 ‘Peripheral Subcutaneous Field Stimulation’ for coverage information on stimulation of peripheral field.

 DESCRIPTION OF PROCEDURE OR SERVICE:

 Peripheral nerve stimulation is the implantation of electrodes around a selected peripheral nerve.
 The stimulating electrode is connected by an insulated lead to a receiver unit that is inserted subcutaneously at a depth not greater than half an inch.
 Stimulation is elicited by a generator that is connected to an antenna that is attached to the skin surface over the receiver unit.
+Peripheral nerve stimulation, which involves placement of an electrical stimulator on a peripheral nerve, has also been proposed as a non-destructive surgical option for patients with refractory neuropathic pain affecting the trunk or limbs.

-As with other types of implantable nerve stimulation, implantation of the peripheral nerve stimulator is typically done in a two-step process.
+Implantation of the peripheral nerve stimulator is typically done in a two-step process.
 Initially, the electrode is temporarily implanted, allowing a trial period of stimulation.
 Once treatment effectiveness is confirmed, the electrodes and radio receiver/transducer are permanently implanted.

-Chronic, noncancer pain is responsible for a high burden of illness.
+Chronic, non-cancer pain is responsible for a high burden of illness.
 Common types of chronic pain are lumbar and cervical back pain, chronic headaches, and abdominal pain.
 All of these conditions can be challenging to treat.
 Medications are typically the first-line treatment for chronic pain, and several classes of medications are available.
 These include analgesics (opioid and nonopioid), antidepressants, anticonvulsants, and muscle relaxants.
 There are also a variety of nonpharmacologic treatments, including physical therapy, exercise, cognitive-behavioral interventions, acupuncture, chiropractic, and massage.

 KEY POINTS: